otrv4/otrv4/otrv4.md

 It is also important to note that the absence of a Client Profile is not a proof that a user does not support OTRv4.

-A Client Profile also contains an Ed448 forger public key, which is a long-term public key used to prevent the KCI vulnerability, as described in the [KCI Attacks](#kci-attacks) section.
-If this functionality is going to be used, sign the Client Profile with the secret key of this keypair, and use the 'Forge with Forge Key' functionality as defined in the [Forging Transcripts](#forging-transcripts) section.

 A Client Profile has an expiration time as this helps to revoke any past value stated in a previous profile.
 If a user's client, for example, changes its